 4. Your email design has a bad text-to-image ratio

 Text-based content is crucial for your email, because text can be read by all email applications.
 If there's a network connection problem, your images may not load at all in your recipient's inbox.
 So if your email is made up of only images, your readers may get a blank email without any clues about what you wanted to share with them.

 Does this mean that you should stop adding images to your emails?
 Of course not.

 But it means your emails shouldn't be images only.

-Note: Layout blocks—even the ones that only contain text—will render as images in the final email design.
+Note: Layout blocks—even the ones that only contain text—will render as static images in the final email design.

 We recommend using both text blocks and layout blocks in your emails to keep things both branded and functional.
 And as a best practice, always have more text than images in your email.

 5. You’re using spam trigger words

 Spam filters not only analyze your email subject lines but also the body of the email.
 Sometimes these words seem harmless.
 But as they have been often misused by scammers and in phishing emails, they can alarm spam filters.

 Automational released a list of 470+ keywords that could raise the spam filter alarm.
 Review this list and try to avoid these words and phrases in your email campaigns.

 There are also free tools that can test the spamminess of your emails before sending them to your whole audience.
 For example, Mail-Tester checks your email and gives it a score on a scale of 1-10.
 They tell you what’s working well and where you could improve.

 Lastly, you can also send a test email to yourself from within the Flodesk email editor.